 In conjunction with this system, staff members and children will be instructed to immediately report any non-staff member who is seen without a badge.
-Closed-circuit cameras are installed at the front entrance and in the hallways.
-This is a safety precaution to protect the children and staff in Warren.
+Cameras are installed throughout school facilities.
+This is just another safety precaution to protect the children and staff in Warren.

-Please drop off forgotten items at the office.
+Please drop off forgotten items in the bin at the front door.
 Our staff will see that your child receives these items in a timely manner.
-Items dropped off by anyone other than a child's parent, guardian, or emergency contact will be held outside the school building and delivered only upon making contact with a parent, guardian, or emergency contact.
-The use of delivery services (e.g., DoorDash) is strongly discouraged as they introduce unknown and potentially unwelcome visitors to school grounds.
 Please see Board Policy #9150 on the district website for additional information about school security and visitor procedures.